The64thGamer/cheeseepedia/content/wiki/holiday-2002.md

     2. Holiday VJ Spot - Michael
 2.  **Segment 1**
     1. 'Deck the Halls
-    2. 'Up On The Rooftop'
+    2. 'Up On The Housetop'
 3.  **Intermission 2**
     1. Larry The Technician - 'Decorating The Tree'
     2. 'Boar's Head Carol'